 - Relationship Issues

-I do not accept insurance at this time though I’m generally able to work with clients to fit budget needs (such as fees that match insurance co-pays, and sliding scale).
-This is considered private pay, it doesn’t access or go through insurance in any way and is only matching the co-pay amount of the insurance provider.
+I do not accept insurance at this time though I do offer a sliding scale if needed.
+This is considered private pay, it doesn’t access or go through insurance in any way.
+I can, however, give you a Superbill if requested.
 I accept cash, check, and all major credit cards.
 Payment is due at time of service.

 Some of the benefits of paying out-of-pocket for services are:

 Sometimes, people are referred to certain therapists by close friends (or someone they trust), only to find out that therapist doesn’t accept their insurance.
 You may also find that when you use your insurance to cover therapy, you are often restricted to “in network providers.”
 Some insurance plans also limit the type of service you can receive and the number of sessions you can attend in a calendar year.
-Simply, paying for services out-of-pocket allows you to choose the therapist that you would like to see, without the hassle of figuring out co-pays or in some cases getting pre-authorization for treatment, or being limited to a set amount of visits per year.
-Relationships and trust are built over time and a good Client-Therapist relationship is known to increase positive treatment outcomes.
+Simply put, paying for services out-of-pocket allows you to choose the therapist that you would like to see, without the hassle of figuring out co-pays or in some cases getting pre-authorization for treatment, or being limited to a set amount of visits per year.
+I cannot emphasize enough that relationships and trust are built over time, and a good Client-Therapist relationship is known to increase positive treatment outcomes.

 Therapy often includes sensitive information that you may or may not want to be shared with others.
 When providing therapy services using insurance, at minimum, a therapist must submit a claim with a mental health diagnosis to ensure that services are “medically necessary.”
 Many clients choose to pay out-of-pocket to keep their information private rather than have it recorded in their permanent health record.

 Some people seek therapy due to poor communication or for relational difficulties.
-Some may be simply wrestling with inner conflict or decision making and personal discernment.
+Some may simply be wrestling with inner conflict or decision making, and personal discernment.
 Some folks seek therapy as a preventative measure to learn new skills or prevent problems from getting worse.
 For these reasons and many others, individuals may not meet criteria for a clinical mental health diagnosis.
-Paying out-of-pocket allows you seek therapy for personal growth.
+Paying out-of-pocket allows you seek therapy simply for personal growth.